-From 1999 to 2004, Mr. Wisenberg was Partner and Chair of the White Collar Crime Practice Group at the Washington, D.C. firm of Ross, Dixon & Bell.
-In 2004, he founded Wisenberg & Wisenberg PLLC, a white collar boutique, where he served as Managing Member until 2008.
-In October 2008, Mr. Wisenberg joined the Washington D.C. office of Barnes & Thornburg LLP, where he is Partner and Co-Chair of the White Collar Crime Defense Practice Group in the Washington, DC offices of Barnes & Thornburg LLP.
+From 1999 to 2004, Mr. Wisenberg was Partner and Chair of the White Collar Crime Practice Group at the Washington, DC firm of Ross, Dixon & Bell.
+In 2004, he founded Solomon L. Wisenberg PLLC, a white collar boutique, where he served as Managing Member until 2008.
+From 2008 to 2013, Mr. Wisenberg was Partner and Co-Chair of the White Collar Crime Defense Practice Group in the Washington, DC offices of Barnes & Thornburg LLP.
 On December 1, 2013, Mr. Wisenberg became a Partner in the Washington, DC offices of Solomon L. Wisenberg.

 Since entering private practice, Mr. Wisenberg has successfully represented clients under investigation for public corruption (Hobbs Act), bribery, fraud (securities, bank, mail, tax, health care, FDA), foreign corrupt practices, false statements to government officials, arms export control act violations, theft of federal property, unlawful transportation of firearms, and possession with intent to distribute narcotics.
 He has also conducted internal investigations and insurance coverage fraud inquiries for corporations and non-profits and has represented corporate employees during internal and governmental investigations.